 Lightweight and well-designed, Guardian bikes come with a proprietary braking system called SureStop that prevents unsafe braking.
 When braking with just the front hand brake while at high speeds, bikes can tilt forward, bucking the child off the bike and over the handlebars.
 SureStop on Guardian bikes prevents this by having only one brake lever engage the front and rear brakes.
 Not only is it the safest system on the market, but it’s also much easier to use than most traditional dual-hand brakes.

-Guardian’s Ethos line is a more budget-friendly version of their premium Original line.
+Guardian’s Ethos line is a more budget-friendly version of their premium Airos (previously called Original) line.
 The two models share all the same features, but the Ethos line is slightly heavier as it constructed with steel versus aluminum.

 Maintenance-free, grease-free, quiet belt drive